Neonicotinoid: History

 The precursor to nithiazine was first synthesized by Henry Feuer, a chemist at Purdue University, in 1970.

 Shell researchers found in screening that this precursor showed insecticide potential and refined it to develop nithiazine.

 In 1984 nithiazine's mode of action was found to be as a postsynaptic acetylcholine receptor agonist, the same as nicotine.
 Nithiazine does not act as an acetylcholinesterase inhibitor, in contrast to the organophosphate and carbamate insecticides.
 While nithiazine has the desired specificity (i.e. low mammalian toxicity), it is not photostable—that is, it breaks down in sunlight and thus is not commercially viable.

 In 1985, Bayer (Shinzo Kagabu) patented imidacloprid as the first commercial neonicotinoid.

 During the late 1990s, imidacloprid became widely used.
 Beginning in the early 2000s, two other neonicotinoids, clothianidin and thiamethoxam, entered the market.
 As of 2013, virtually all US corn was treated with one of these two insecticides.
 As of 2014, about a third of US soybean acreage was planted with neonicotinoid-treated seeds, usually imidacloprid or thiamethoxam.

 Market

 Neonicotinoids have been registered in more than 120 countries.
 With a global turnover of €1.5 billion in 2008, they represented 24% of the global insecticide market.
 The market grew from €155 million in 1990 to €5.50 billion in 2023.
-Neonicotinoids make up as much as 43% of insecticide weight applied to seeds, and accounted for 80% of all seed treatment sales in 2008.
+Neonicotinoids made up as much as 43% of insecticide weight applied to seeds, and accounted for 80% of all seed treatment sales in 2008.

 As of 2011, seven neonicotinoids from different companies were on the market.